deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 I want to create a pit of success for others working with my code; it should be hard to do the wrong thing.
 Using Allman in PowerShell means inconsistency in where the opening brace goes, creating a minefield for others to navigate.
 It simply isn't worth the confusion and potential bugs it introduces.

+If like me you find Allman more readable, you can experiment with inserting a blank line between blocks of code to help visually segregate them (e.g. where you used to have the opening `{` brace in it's own line) and see if that helps.

 ## Setting the default brace style in VS Code